aarddict/desktop/doc/aarddict.rst

 Maemo
 -----
-Aard Dictionary 0.8.0 depends on PyQt4 libraries that have not been released yet. `Aard Dictionary 0.8.0 single click install`_ enables Maemo's `extras-devel` repository.
-Be advised that `extras-devel` contains software that is primarily intended for developers and testers.
-If you are uncomfortable installing potentially unstable software you may want to stick to an older version of Aard Dictionary.
+Aard Dictionary starting with 0.8.0 depends on PyQt4 libraries which have not been officially released for Maemo 4 (N800 and N810) and are only available in development repository. `Single click install for Maemo 4`_ enables it (`extras-devel`).
+Be advised that `extras-devel` contains potentially unstable software that is primarily intended for developers and testers.

-Another issue users may encounter when installing on N800/N810 is that Aard Dictionary 0.8.0 together with PyQt4 and Qt4 libraries is approximately 17 Mb download and requires 56 Mb of device memory.
+Another issue users may encounter when installing on N800/N810 is that Aard Dictionary 0.8.0 together with PyQt4 and Qt4 libraries is approximately 23 Mb download and requires some 70 Mb of device memory.
 Some applications may need to be uninstalled to free enough memory for the installation.

-.. _Aard Dictionary 0.8.0 single click install: http://aarddict.org/aarddict_0.8.0.dev.install
+.. _Single click install for Maemo 4: http://aarddict.org/aarddict_0.8.0.dev.install

 Building Mac OS X App
 =====================